- Majors and Minors

 - What Will You Do with an LSA Degree?

-Starting with incoming students in Spring 2013, under this new policy, LSA will allow transferable dual enrollment credits to count toward LSA requirements and degrees.
+LSA allows transferable dual enrollment credits to count toward LSA requirements and degrees.
 Admissions will review dual enrollment credit for transfer credit and they will post accepted courses to a student's U-M transcript.
 Students should work with their LSA academic advisor to determine how transfer credits work toward their degree requirements.

 The State of Michigan mandated that all public universities, effective January 3, 2013, must award credit for college-level courses taken by high school students.
 Accordingly, President Coleman signed the following statement which commits LSA to change its policy on dual enrollment credits: